Amed Rosario Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers' 4.02 team ERA ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.02 team ERA ranks 11th among all league pitching staffs.

-- Rangers pitchers combine to rank 11th in baseball in home runs allowed (98 total, 1.1 per game).
+- The Rangers rank 11th in baseball in home runs surrendered (100 total, 1.1 per game).

-- Gray (6-5) gets the starting nod for the Rangers in his 17th start of the season.
-He's put together a 3.29 ERA in 93 2/3 innings pitched, with 75 strikeouts.
+- Heaney gets the start for the Rangers, his 18th of the season.
+He is 5-6 with a 4.71 ERA and 93 strikeouts in 86 2/3 innings pitched.

-- In his last time out on Wednesday, July 5, the righty went six innings against the Boston Red Sox, giving up three earned runs while surrendering nine hits.
+- The left-hander last appeared on Saturday against the Washington Nationals, when he went three innings, allowing seven earned runs while giving up eight hits.

+- In 17 games this season, the 32-year-old has amassed a 4.71 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.